leoliu0/leoliu0.github.io/cv.typ

 leo.liu\@uts.edu.au |
 #link("https://leoliu0.github.io")

-== Research Interests
+== Bio
 #chiline()
-Innovation, Entreprenership, Corporate Finance
+I am an Assistant Professor of Finance at the University of Technology, Sydney.
+My research interests are innovation, entrepreneurship, and corporate finance.
+My work on innovation and entrepreneurship involves measuring innovation to study firm, industry, and economic outcomes.
+My recent work also examines corporate disclosure and the impact and determinants of AI innovation.
+My work has been published in the Journal of Financial Economics, with several papers under review at top journals, and has been presented at leading conferences including AEA, AFA, NBER, SFS Cavalcade North America, EFA, and CICIF.

 == Publications and Accepted Papers
 #chiline()
 Foundational Processes and Growth (with Elvira Sojli, Wing Wah Tham, Salomé Baslandze)

-_Forthcoming at Journal of Financial Economics (UTD24, FT50, ADBC A\*, Econ Top)_
+_Forthcoming at Journal of Financial Economics (UTD24, FT50, ABDC A\*, ABS 4\*, Econ Top, SSCI)_

 _Chapter 2 of my thesis_